sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ## Design HTML files for your links

-When a customer clicks any link you've added to the registration pages, this opens an HTML file stored in the `OOBE\Info` folder on the device.
+When a customer clicks any link you've added to the registration pages, this opens an HTML file stored in the `%systemroot%\system32\Oobe\Info` folder on the device.
 Microsoft provides a full HTML sample below that defines the background color, font color, font sizing, font weight, padding, margins, and headers (among other elements) for your HTML files.
 We strongly encourage you to use this sample with little to no alteration of the design elements.

 Windows OOBE has a dark blue background with light text.
 End User License Agreement (EULA) content uses a dark blue background and light text.
 Fly-out content uses a dark background with light text.
 To align with the design of Windows OOBE, and to create a consistent user experience, use the markup and style conventions laid out in the [HTML example below](#full-html-example) when creating your HTML files.